 As a business owner, you can choose when your accounting year ends - and it's worth choosing carefully.

-If you pick an accounting year-end date earlier in the tax year, you'll have more time to pay tax on your profits.
+If you pick a Year-End & Statutory Accounts Outsourcing Services date earlier in the tax year, you'll have more time to pay tax on your profits.
 This means that as your profits increase, your tax bill will rise more slowly.
 The more time you have, the less likely you'll struggle to pay your tax bill on time.